domenicozambella/creche/README.md

    * Embeddings and isomorphisms
    * Completeness
    * The Tarski-Vaught test
-   * The downward Löwenheim-Skolem theorem
+   * The downward L&ouml;wenheim-Skolem theorem
    * Elementary chains
 *  **Ultraproducts and compactness**
    * Filters and ultrafilters